K227-arch/tenure-admin/MIGRATION_STATUS.md

-# API Routes Migration Status
+# API Routes Migration Status - COMPLETE ✅

 Track the progress of migrating API routes from Supabase to Drizzle ORM.

 ## Legend
 - ✅ Migrated to Drizzle
-- 🔄 In Progress
-- ⏳ Pending
 - ❌ Not Applicable

 ## Authentication Routes